 At NWVS we appreciate that surgery for your pet can be an anxious and stressful experience for both of you.
 All of us are pet owners ourselves and share your concerns.
-This is why we have created protocols that ensure that your pet’s surgical procedure is as comfortable and as stress free as possible.
+This is why we have created protocols that ensure that your pet’s surgical procedure is as comfortable and as stress-free as possible.
 Your pet is in good hands.
 Veterinary surgery is just as advanced as human surgery.

 Most surgery in pets is carried out using safe proven general anaesthesia agents.
 Pet safety is further enhanced using state-of-the-art monitoring equipment during the procedure and recovery.

 Minimising risks to your pet is the responsibility of both our staff and YOU.
 Your role in your pet’s nursing care cannot be over-emphasised.
 Below is some general information to help you if your pet is booked into our hospital for surgery.
 If you need any further information or would like to discuss any specific aspects of your pet’s case, then please call us on 5493 2655.